Please note: This is the course listing for Pacifica Congress members.

 About the course

-All participants will gain experience and relevant skills that can be used in their day-to-day work with families.
-Highly skilled and experienced trainers facilitating the course include both Australian and international professionals from the field of parenting coordination.
+All participants will gain and have the opportunity to practice skills for use in day-to-day work with parents and families.
+Our highly skilled and experienced trainers include Australian and international professionals with expertise in parenting coordination.

-All participants will receive a comprehensive training manual at the start of the course.
+All participants will receive a comprehensive training manual.

 Eligibility to practise as a parenting coordinator

-The course is open to everyone who wants to learn about the parenting coordination process.
+The course is open to anyone wanting to learn about the parenting coordination process.

-Please note that to qualify as a parenting coordinator at the end of the course, you must meet all of the following criteria.
+Please note that to qualify as a parenting coordinator at the end of the course, however, you must meet both of the following criteria.

-If you meet these criteria, upon successful completion of this 5-day course you will be offered endorsement as a qualified parenting coordinator and your name will be listed on the Pacifica Congress register of parenting coordinators.
+Individuals who meet these criteria and successfully complete this 4-day course will be offered endorsement as a qualified parenting coordinator and have their name listed on the Pacifica Congress parenting coordinators register.

 What is parenting coordination?

-- manage parenting plans and support parents with compliance with any court orders
+- manage parenting plans and support parents with compliance with court orders

-- help parents manage minor disputes in relation to their children
+- help parents manage minor disputes related to their children

-- enhance conflict management skills, communication, and effective decision-making in order to effectively assist their clients
+- enhance their conflict management and communication skills, and make effective decisions in order to effectively assist clients

-- take a child-centred approach with a focus on children’s best interests
+- take a child-centred approach with a focus on the best interests of children’s

 - enhance your conflict-management and communication skills